pedronahum/TaylorTorch/Sources/Torch/Modules/Layers/readme.md

 ## Patterns to keep in mind

 - Layers that mutate internal state (BatchNorm) wrap that state in `_TensorBox` so mutations stay outside Swift’s value semantics while remaining differentiable where appropriate.
+Stateless layers such as LayerNorm still provide custom pullbacks so gradient math stays stable even with broadcasting.
 - If a layer supports both pure and contextual calls, prefer `layer(x, context: ctx)` during training and `layer(x)` for inference to avoid unnecessary state updates.
 - All layers expose parameter key-paths via `ParameterIterable`, so optimizers supplied elsewhere in TaylorTorch can traverse and update weights without extra boilerplate.